-- Duties and tasks relative to the agreed training plan - Student's performance on assigned responsibilities - Punctuality and regularity of attendance - Quality and quantity of work expected and performed - Student's attitude toward the job, employer, co-workers, clientele, etc. - Student's reaction to criticism - Safety conditions - Validation of work hours - Rewards and/or disciplinary actions - Student's work habits - Student's rotation through different job experiences - Student's preparation for the next job change or advancement - Additional opportunities for involvement in the WBL program
+- Duties and tasks relative to the agreed training plan - Student's performance on assigned responsibilities - Punctuality and regularity of attendance - Quality and quantity of work expected and performed - Student's attitude toward the job, employer, co-workers, clientele, etc. - Student's reaction to criticism - Safety conditions - Validation of work hours - Rewards and/or disciplinary actions - Student's work habits - Student's rotation through different job experiences - Student's preparation for the next job changes or advancement - Additional opportunities for involvement in the WBL program

 As specified in Standard 20, documentation is required for each visit.
 A sample form for recording coordination visits is included in this section.
+Site visit data must be entered into C-NET.